Jim Ricks: Museum projects

-Ricks was invited to participate in a 2 year project called Sleepwalkers (2012–15) at the Hugh Lane Gallery in Dublin.
-He was one of six artists invited to use the museum's resources, in an "unusual experiment in exhibition production".
-Ricks's contributions included a tribute to Richard Hamilton (artist), unauthorized exhibitions, his solo show: Bubblewrap Game: Hugh Lane, 2013 – 14, and a closing event which included James Barry in 2014.
-Aidan Dunne of the Irish Times describes Ricks's participation as a "curatorial process of selection and validation, making a museum within the museum comprising works from the real collection, artworks borrowed from elsewhere, non-art objects from flea markets and a commissioned copy of an Ed Ruscha painting."
+Ricks was involved in a 2 year project, Sleepwalkers (2012–15), at the Hugh Lane Gallery in Dublin.
+Six artists were invited to an "unusual experiment in exhibition production".
+Ricks's contributions included an unauthorised exhibition, a curated open call (Future Perfect), a solo show (Bubblewrap Game: Hugh Lane), and closing event and performances.
+Aidan Dunne of the Irish Times describes Ricks's offerings as a "curatorial process of selection and validation, making a museum within the museum comprising works from the real collection, artworks borrowed from elsewhere, non-art objects from flea markets and a commissioned copy of an Ed Ruscha painting."
+During the programme, he also included works by Richard Hamilton (artist), James Barry, Jeremy Deller, Gerard Dillon, Robert Ballagh, :fr:Raphaël_Zarka, and James Hanley.

+Ricks was part of Age of Terror: Art since 9/11 at the Imperial War Museum, London, 2018–19.

-He exhibited at the Trotsky Museum in Mexico City in 2022.
+He exhibited work made in Afghanistan with Ryan Alexiev, Hank Willis Thomas, and Najeebullah Najeeb at the Trotsky Museum in Mexico City in 2022.